databricks-demos/dbdemos-dataset/README.md

 # Datasets for dbdemos

-Most of the demos generate fake data during initialization.
+Most of the demos available in dbdemos ([https://dbdemos.ai](dbdemos.ai)) generate fake data during initialization.

 Some content require more advanced dataset that we can craft before for simplicity.